solidsnake1298/NHK-World-XML-to-XMLTV/README.md

     Extracts NHK's EPG in JSON from its website
     Converts it to an XMLTV file
-    Saves the XMLTV to a text file: `ConvertedNHK.xml`
+    Saves the XMLTV to a text file specified with the -o argument.

 ## How to run the application which converts the EPG to XMLTV: `CreateNHKXMLTV`